-Academic Senate
+Faculty Senate

-The Constitution and By-Laws of Cal Maritime's Academic Senate specifies that there shall be an Academic Senate composed of all teaching faculty, including: all probationary and tenured faculty; all full-time and part-time lecturers with annual appointments; professional library personnel; student service professionals; and all others so designated by the Executive Committee of the Academic Senate.
+The Constitution and By-Laws of Cal Maritime's Faculty Senate specifies that there shall be a Faculty Senate composed of representatives from all teaching faculty, including: all probationary and tenured faculty; all full-time and part-time lecturers with annual appointments; professional library personnel; student service professionals; and all others so designated by the Executive Committee of the Academic Senate.

-The Executive Committee shall be the principal sub-unit of the Academic Senate through which the Academic Senate shall normally exercise its powers.
-The Executive Committee members are elected by the Academic Senate members and serve a two-year term.
+The Executive Committee shall be the principal sub-unit of the Academic Senate through which the Faculty Senate shall normally exercise its powers.
+The Executive Committee members are elected by the Faculty Senate members and serve a two-year term.

-Committees of the Academic Senate
+Committees of the Faculty Senate